Use functional training to root out and repair these key causes of chronic pain and movement impairment.

 To get detailed information that verifies a muscle imbalance, we use functional tests.

-You can lift your right leg up in front of you, but you can’t do a single leg bridge on that leg to save your life?
-Pretty glaring imbalance.
+If you can lift your right leg up in front of you, but you can’t do a single leg bridge on that leg to save your life, your hip flexors are stronger than your hip extensors.

-You can’t tilt your head to the right but you can to the left?
-That would be a sign of a symmetry muscle imbalance.
+If you can’t tilt your head to the right but you can to the left, that could be a sign of a symmetry muscle imbalance in the muscles on either side of your neck.

-To be clear, finding muscle imbalances is important, but it's not a complete picture.
-The search for muscle imbalances is the first layer in the search for dysfunctional muscles.
+Finding muscle imbalances is important, but it is just the first step in the search for dysfunctional muscles.

 You also discover that you can keep your right leg up for 30 seconds at that height without issue.
 On the left, you can only stay at 50 degrees for 5 seconds before the thigh starts burning.